Affective forecasting: Overview

-Market Applications to Projection Bias
+Market applications of projection bias

 The novelty of new products oftentimes overexcites consumers and results in the negative consumption externality of impulse buying.
 To counteract such, George Loewenstein recommends offering "cooling off" periods for consumers.
 During such, they would have a few days to reflect on their purchase and appropriately develop a longer-term understanding of the utility they receive from it.
 This cooling-off period could also benefit the production side by diminishing the need for a salesperson to "hype" certain products.
 Transparency between consumers and producers would increase as "sellers will have an incentive to put buyers in a long-run average mood rather than an overenthusiastic state".
 By implementing Loewentstein's recommendation, firms that understand projection bias should minimize information asymmetry; such would diminish the negative consumer externality that comes from purchasing an undesirable good and relieve sellers from extraneous costs required to exaggerate the utility of their product.

-Life-Cycle Consumption
+Life-cycle consumption

 Projection bias influences the life cycle of consumption.
 The immediate utility obtained from consuming particular goods exceeds the utility of future consumption.
 Consequently, projection bias causes "a person to (plan to) consume too much early in life and too little late in life relative to what would be optimal".
 Graph 1 displays decreasing expenditures as a percentage of total income from 20 to 54.
 The period following where income begins to decline can be explained by retirement.
 According to Loewenstein's recommendation, a more optimal expenditure and income distribution is displayed in Graph 2.
 Here, income is left the same as in Graph 1, but expenditures are recalculated by taking the average percentage of expenditures in terms of income from ages 25 to 54 (77.7%) and multiplying such by income to arrive at a theoretical expenditure.
 The calculation is only applied to this age group because of unpredictable income before 25 and after 54 due to school and retirement.